ThePerfectStrangers/TechnicalDocumentation/Rider/Rider.md

 ## Refusal to Perform

 The band reserves the right to refuse to perform for any reason regarding band member or equipment safety.
 Such reasons are, but not limited to:
-  * Unstable building or performance area
+  * Unstable or unsafe building or performance area
   * Volatile or threatening crowd
   * Excessive moisture in the air
   * Threat of severe rain or lightning